Congo sends troops to east after mutiny and clashes

 Jason Stearns, an independent Congo analyst, said the rumours of Ntaganda’s possible arrest appear to have provoked a attempted show of force by soldiers loyal to him.

-“It seems to me there was some saber rattling about Bosco (Ntaganda) getting arrested...
+“It seems to me there was some sabre rattling about Bosco (Ntaganda) getting arrested...
 There’s been a lot of talk that he escalated things,” Stearns said.